imapp-pl/gas-cost-estimator/docs/notes/instrumentation_measurement/evmone.md

 ### Rough notes

-1. Probably not a good fit to meausure, only instrumentation
+1. ~Probably not a good fit to meausure, only instrumentation~ EDIT: we'll measure it
-    - TODO: compare instrumentation with one used with the Broken Metre (aleth fork) implementation
 2. EVMC API - these are tools that go with the EVMONE VM implementation.
     1. under `/build/evmc/bin/evmc run --help` one finds help about how to run bytecode
     2. trying `evmc/bin/evmc run 0x60` - this is `PUSH1`, check out https://www.ethervm.io/#60